sebimohr/mu_rp_project_dafny/sumplete/README.md

 # Sumplete Project

+To run the project, just run `make` in the terminal in the current directory.

 ## Approach to the game

 To design the game for verification, I split it into many different methods.